keep-starknet-strange/bitcoin-treasury/README.md

 ### Stopping the Server

 To stop either the development or production server, press `Ctrl+C` in the terminal where the server is running.

+## Pricing Endpoint

+Our dashboard fetches BTC/USD price data via Block's public pricing endpoint: `https://pricing.bitcoin.block.xyz/current-price`.
+This price data is refreshed every 60 seconds and is comprised of a volume weighted average of price data from many cryptocurrency exchanges.